This baby arugula & quinoa salad might seem way too simple but for sure will make an impression. Requiring just 4 simple ingredients this salad is:

 - Packed with nutrients

-But let’s be real friends, a salad is nothing without her dressing.
-It’s just a mixture of greens and different add-ons.
-It’s like a desert without rain.
-It’s dry, most of the time it’s quite tasteless and it’s hard to swallow.
+But let's be real friends, a salad is nothing without her dressing.
+It's just a mixture of greens and different add-ons, like a desert without rain.
+It's dry, most of the time it's quite tasteless and it's hard to swallow.
 Ok, I think you got my point. 😉

 Here is where the dressing comes in and saves the day!
 It has this magic ability to bring all the ingredients and the flavors together, making an average salad a strong 10.
 And this mustard lemon vinaigrette works so well with this salad.
 The acidity from lemons and the little spiciness from the mustard is cutting that bitter taste of arugula.
 This leaves behind a heavenly taste of sweet and sour greens with a note of sweetness from the maple syrup and the pomegranate.
 Add the almonds and you have your crunchy element.

 This salad is inspired by the restaurant I used to work at.
-Is pretty much the same except the parmesan and minus the quinoa.
+It is pretty much the same except the quinoa and minus the parmesan.
 I was low key addicted to it.
-The simplicity of the ingredients in combination with how tasty & versatile this salad was, had me hooked!
+The simplicity of the ingredients as well as how tasty & versatile this salad was, had me hooked!